Nov 24, 2014 12:43AM

 During the long weekend following the holiday, you can put those leftovers to good use.
 Recipes that incorporate turkey in deliciously unique ways will help you use up those leftovers and clear out the fridge before you know it.

 To ensure the tastiest dishes you can feel good about serving your loved ones, look for the USDA-verified seal on your turkey’s packaging to know that your turkey was raised with no growth-promoting antibiotics by farmers who care.
-One good option: Honeysuckle White, the first major turkey brand to supply turkey without growth-promoting antibiotics and without charging a premium price.
+One good option: Shady Brook Farms, the first major turkey brand to supply turkey without growth-promoting antibiotics and without charging a premium price.

 Quality Starts on the Farm

 Darrell Glaser, a sixth-generation farmer from Texas, along with his mother, Jeannette, and wife, Shannon, started raising turkeys more than 20 years ago.
 Today, his four sons also help on the family’s farm.